tkf/emacs-jedi/README.rst

 It also helps you to find information about Python objects, such as docstring, function arguments and code location.

-Jedi.el uses jedi_ library to compute completion and EPC_ (an RPC stack for Emacs Lisp) and its `Python binding`_ to communicate with Python process.
+Jedi.el uses jedi_ (an awesome Python auto-completion library) and EPC_ (an RPC stack for Emacs Lisp) and its `Python binding`_ to communicate with Python process.
 It also uses excellent Emacs auto-complete_ module to start completion automatically.
 As Jedi.el always calls Python function asynchronously (thanks to EPC_), it will not block your Emacs while your are editing.

 .. _jedi: https://github.com/davidhalter/jedi
 .. _EPC: https://github.com/kiwanami/emacs-epc